dosbox-staging/dosbox-staging/website/docs/getting-started/introduction.md

 <h3>macOS</h3>

-[TextMate](https://macromates.com/) is a free and open-source text editor for macOS that's perfect for the job, hence our recommendation.
+[TextMate](https://macromates.com/) is a free and open-source text editor for macOS which is perfect for the job.

 !!! tip